 - Value Added Tax: This tax is currently set to a flat rate of 24% of the vehicle’s CIF value.

-On the plus side, an imported used vehicle can typically be used for a period of three months or until a tax assessment has been completed.
-When that tax assessment is concluded and delivered, though, there is a 15-day grace period until the taxes must be paid in full.
+Imported used vehicles can be used for three months or until a tax assessment has been completed.
+After-tax assessment there is a 15-day grace period until full taxes payment.

 In some cases, there are exceptions to the taxes outlined above.
 In those cases, the following will be true: